-Loading and Reading Dataset to read a specific dataset
+Using Scikit-learn datasets to read a specific dataset:

-In this section you will learn how to load digit dataset from Scikit-learn dataset and how to set the output of your load function and then read information regarding the size of the dataset.
-Then you will learn how to visualize the data in the “digit dataset” using the Matplotlib Library form Python.
-All these instructions happen is 5 steps that you need to enter them into an editor such as Jupyter notebook or Spider to be able to see the results as it is shown here.
-To be able to develop any codes please make sure you have Anaconda installed on your computer ().
+In this section, you will learn how to load digit datasets from the Scikit-learn dataset and how to set the output of your load function and then read information regarding the size of the dataset.
+Then you will learn how to visualize the data in the “digit dataset” using the Matplotlib Library from Python.
+All these instructions happen in five steps that you need to enter into an editor such as Jupyter notebook or Spider to be able to see the results as it is shown here.
+To be able to develop any codes please make sure you have Anaconda installed on your computer (See The installation Manual Here).